This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending November 3, 2018.

 However, bear in mind that the ATA wants to keep truckers stuck with being paid on a cents per mile basis and not being paid for all time worked.

-I'll be interested to see what comes of the FMCSA's "fast-tracking a review of the hours-of-service rules
+I'll be interested to see what comes of the FMCSA's "fast-tracking a review of the hours-of-service rules", especially since they now plan to study "how driver schedules impact crash risk".

 In other words, they already know the contributors to unsafe driving, don't they?